gama-platform/gama-platform.github.io/website/blog/2022-05-10-coding-camp.md

 ![CodingCamp](/img/coding_camp_2022.jpeg)

-From the 4th to the 9th of May 2022 the Gama team held a Coding camp gathering Gama enthusiasts in Tam Cốc at [chez loan](https://lejournaldeloan.com) to work on the next Gama release and on future models.
+From the 4th to the 9th of May 2022 the Gama team held a Coding camp gathering Gama enthusiasts in Tam Cốc at [Chez Loan](https://lejournaldeloan.com) to work on the next Gama release and on future models.

 The main focus was on getting a last round of development to finish Gama 1.8.2, that will be released in the coming days, together with a brand new website and a clean documentation.
 More than that, we already started important discussions about the architecture of Gama 2.0 and its development cycle.
 We also had workshops around a future model supporting a serious game about the waste management system in Bắc Hưng Hải irrigation system.
 The model provides visual support to spatialize the players actions.